Non-Cooperative Rational Interactive Proofs: Lower Bounds: ncRIP Protocols with Utility Gap

-\pparagraph{Simulating an MRIP protocol} We show how to simulate a general MRIP protocol $(V, \vec{P})$ with $p(n)$ provers and $k(n)$ rounds using a 2-prover 3-round ncRIP protocol $(V', {P_1'},P_2')$ with exponential-utility gap.
-(The protocol $(V', {P_1'},P_2')$ is in~\figref{mrip-to-ncrip} in~\secref{omittedproofs}.)
+\paragraph*{Exponential utility gap} We show how to simulate a general MRIP protocol $(V, \vec{P})$ with $p(n)$ provers and $k(n)$ rounds for a language $L$ using a 2-prover 3-round ncRIP protocol $(V', {P_1'},P_2')$ with exponential-utility gap.
+(The protocol $(V', {P_1'},P_2')$ is in~\figref{mrip-to-ncrip}.)

 Essentially, $V'$ gives all the randomness of $V$ to $P_1'$ and asks for the entire transcript and uses $P_2'$ to commit to a single prover's message, and cross-checks their answers.
 However, we don't want $P_1'$ who has access to all the randomness to dictate what information sets of $P_2'$ are reachable.
 Because the ncRIP protocol only needs an exponential utility gap, $V'$ asks one prover a totally random question (independent of $P_1'$), and with exponentially small probability this random message is exactly the message $V'$ intended to check.
 This protocol shows why exponential gap guarantees do not lead to meaningful protocols---a verifier that asks random questions can still extract honest behavior from rational provers through the exponentially small changes in expected payments.